Information-Theoretic Generalization Analysis for Topology-aware Heterogeneous Federated Edge Learning over Noisy Channels: Theoretical Framework

-where $D_i=\frac{1}{2}\int_{z \in \mathcal{Z}}|d\mu_i(z)-\frac{1}{N}\sum_{i=1}^Nd\mu_i(z)|$ is the total variation of distributions $\mu_i$ and $\frac{1}{N}\sum_{i=1}^N\mu_i$, measuring the degree of data heterogeneity. \end{theorem} \begin{remark} Theorem~\ref{thm1} demonstrates that the data heterogeneity represented by $D_i$ deteriorates the generalization.
-Furthermore, the generalization of FL improves with an increase in the number of devices $N$ and the number of samples $n$.
-Besides, a certain degree of channel noise $\epsilon_t$ with variance $\sigma^2$ is also beneficial for generalization as it introduces randomness during training, thereby avoiding overfitting.
-Nevertheless, excessive noise also degenerates the convergence of optimizing the global empirical risk $\frac{1}{N}\sum_{i=1}^N\mathcal{L}_{S_i}(W)$ and ultimately harms the performance of FL~\cite{DBLP:journals/jsac/XingSB21}. \end{remark}
+\emph{Proof sketch and Remark for Theorem~\ref{thm1}:} We utilize the independence of $\{S_i\}_{i=1}^N$, the data processing inequality $I(W_t;S_i)\leq I(W_t;Z_t^i)$ and the Markov structure of $\{W_t\}_{t=1}^T$ to upper-bound the quantity $\sum_{i=1}^NI(W;S_i)$ in Lemma~\ref{lemma:GFL} as $\sum_{t=1}^TI(W_{t+1};(Z_t^i)_{i=1}^N|W_t)$.
+By employing the update rule of CFL and the property of AWGN channels, we derive the result in Eq.~\eqref{eq:thm1}.
+Theorem~\ref{thm1} demonstrates that the data heterogeneity $D_i$ deteriorates the generalization.
+Besides, a certain degree of channel noise $\epsilon_t$ with variance $\sigma^2$ is beneficial for generalization as it introduces randomness during training, thereby avoiding overfitting.
+However, excessive noise degenerates the training convergence and affects the performance~\cite{DBLP:journals/jsac/XingSB21}.

 Next, we proceed to introduce Theorem~\ref{thm2}, which presents the generalization bound of the average model $W_t=\frac{1}{N}\sum_{i=1}^NW_t^i$ trained by DFL over AWGN channels. \begin{theorem}[Generalization bound for DFL over AWGN channels.]
 Let $W$ be the final average model $W_T=\frac{1}{N}\sum_{i=1}^N W_T^i$ of sequence $W^{(T)}=(W_1,W_2,...,W_T)$ generated by DFL over AWGN channels based on Eq.~\eqref{DFLrule}.
 The generalization bound of this $W_T$ is bounded as,